Net Present Value (NPV) Explained

 Calculating the Net Present Value

-To calculate the NCW, we need the cash flow data and the discount rate.
-We know the cash flow because it was given in the example on the page about the DCF method ($7 for the first four years and $107 for the fifth year).
-We look up the discount rate (conveniently) in the table on the page about the Capital Asset Pricing Model and see that for a biotechnology company it is 10.28%.
+To calculate the NPV, we need two inputs: the expected cash flows and an appropriate discount rate.
+The cash flows are taken directly from the example discussed on the page about the DCF method ($7 for each of the first four years and $107 in the fifth year).
+The discount rate is derived from the assumptions explained on the page about the Capital Asset Pricing Model (CAPM), where we see that for a biotechnology company a required return of 10.28% is reasonable.

 The formula for the NPV in NeoOffice is = NPV(discount rate; cash flows), or in our case with the discount rate, r, in cell B1 and the cash flows (CF1 through CF5) in cells B3 through H3, = NPV(B1;C3:G3).